TwoOnefour/weike/README.md

 # Description and Configuration
+This is a weike script automatically finishing the course at weike.

 Use your own cookies and run the code.

 Please note that the progress won't be make if the sleep time being set too low.